noplacenoaddress/RNMnetwork/Introduction.md

 ![I'm](Images/75478437_10221285466268748_3495719559191592960_n.jpg)

 I'm an hacker.
 A white hat hacker.
-If don't know what is it don't blame me like if i'm criminal, the criminals are you.
+If you don't know what is it don't blame me like if i'm criminal, the criminals are you.
 I'm a professional Unix lover, nothing more, nothing less.

 When i was young i start to play with Internet at sixteen, and use to join an **IRC** [[14]](https://en.wikipedia.org/wiki/Internet_Relay_Chat) channel served by the network **IRCNet** [[15]](https://en.wikipedia.org/wiki/IRCnet).
 We was a group, or better saying a crew, of young hackers that enjoy computer science and **IRC takeover** [[16]](https://en.wikipedia.org/wiki/IRC_takeover).